MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 WHEN I click on the castle
 THEN the enemy base will close

+### Scenario: I can click on any hex grids to see its coordinates in the console log
+GIVEN I am Castle Siege developer
+AND I have started the game
+AND I see a hex grid
+AND I have browser developer tools open
+WHEN I click on any hex
+THEN I will see the column and row numbers for that hex AND I can use that information to debug and/or edit map information

 ## Enemy Bases

 ### Scenario: I initiate an enemy base turn